 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have kidney disease, liver disease, nerve problems, seizures, or a history of blood disorders.
+- Tell your doctor if you have kidney disease, liver disease, nerve problems, or a history of blood disorders or seizures.

 - This medicine may make you dizzy or have trouble seeing clearly.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.